espruino/EspruinoDocs/devices/Servo Motors.md

 If you just want to move servo motors around in the simplest possible way, use the [[servo.js]] module.

-Just use `require("servo").connect` with the pin the servo motor is attached to, and call `move` with a position between 0 and 1, and an optional parameter specifying the time taken to move:
+Just use `require("servo").connect` with the pin the servo motor is attached to, and call `move` with a position between 0 and 1, and an optional parameter specifying the time taken to move, and another parameter that is a function to call when the movement is finished:

 ```
 var s = require("servo").connect(C7);